calvitoria/how-to-create-API/README.md

 <hr/>

+> I also post educational content on my [linkedIn](https://www.linkedin.com/in/calvitoria/), check it out!
 > this is a step by step of how to create your mock api.
 The content you see here is inspired by [this](https://www.youtube.com/watch?v=AC62XYv7Yos) youtube video from Stack Mobile.